RenaudDev/PaperPause/.docs/DAILY_WORKFLOW_SETUP.md

 This will set `draft: false` on ALL draft images.

 **Option 2: Manually edit files**
-- Open the `.md` files in `content/animals/` subdirectories (cats, Dogs, Horses, Butterflies, Sharks)
+- Open the `.md` files in `content/animals/` subdirectories (cats, dogs, horses, butterflies, sharks)
 - Change `draft: true` to `draft: false`
 - Commit and push